ghuntley/ghuntley.github.io/microsoft-orleans-developer-consultant-sydney-australia/index.md

 categories: orleansfx orleans developer consultant sydney australia mono orleans akka actors cap-theorem reactive-extensions xamarin cqrs ddd devops azure microservices nuget octopusdeploy teamcity appveyor coreclr corefx
 ---

 Geoffrey has been actively involved in the Orleans community and leading projects using this breakout technology since 2015.
-He is one of the maintainers of the popular ReactiveUI functional reactive programming MVVM framework for Xamarin/UWP/WPF and author of the project samples/documentation.
+He is one of the maintainers of the popular ReactiveUI functional reactive programming MVVM framework for Xamarin/UWP/WPF.

 He regularly does presentations on open-source technologies and has over 20 years industry experience as a T-shaped individual with deep technology, business and entrepreneurship experience.
 You will never see death by powerpoint on his watch - minimal, to the point, tied together with effective storytelling.
 He is comfortable switching between technical and non-technical styles of communication as needed to a variety of audiences.